bentley-historical-library/avatar/README.md

 AVATAR: Bentley A/V dAtabase To ARchivesspace (for `<dsc>` elements)

 ## Description
-Add ArchivesSpace <dsc> elements from data output from the A/V Database
+Creates or updates ArchivesSpace `<dsc>` archival and digital object elements using data output from the A/V Database

 ## Input